Real Estate Photo Enhancement in Boston: 2026 Guide for Agents

 Another example comes from a Cambridge broker who specializes in historic homes.
 Many of her listings have small windows and heavy woodwork that photographs poorly.
 After switching to AI enhancement, her average days on market dropped from 29 to 14 across 12 consecutive listings.
 Buyers specifically commented on the "bright, open feel" in the photos—even though the actual square footage remained unchanged.

 These results are not isolated.
 Across the Boston metro area, agents consistently report that enhanced photos generate 2.3 times more saved searches and 1.8 times more inquiries than unedited versions of the same property.
+For more local success stories, see our AI staging results for luxury homes.

 Frequently Asked Questions